WilliamAlexanderMorrison/igrill-hassio/README.md

   * Make any other configuration changes as desired
 * Follow both of the [troubleshooting](https://github.com/bendikwa/igrill#troubleshooting) instructions provided by bendikwa
 * Reboot your Raspberry Pi
-* Build the docker with the command `docker-compose build`
+* Build the docker with the command `sudo docker-compose build`
   * This will create a docker container with bendiwka's iGrill Monitor repo
 * Turn on your iGrill, plug in a probe
   * Also verify that no devices are already connected to it like your phone running the Weber app
-* Start the docker container with the command `docker-compose up -d`
+* Start the docker container with the command `sudo docker-compose up -d`
 * Test that the monitor is pushing data to the Mosquitto broker by navigating to the MQTT Developer Tools within Home Assistant, and set the Listen to a Topic to `#` (all) channels and Start Listening
   * You should see a temperature update and a battery update about every 20 seconds